andrevidela/Research-report/Thesis/index.md

     copy : (1 v : a) -> (a, a)
 ```

-Since we know how to implement those for `Nat` we can ask ourselves how we could give implementation of those interfaces to additional types.
+Since we know how to implement those for `Nat` we can ask ourselves how we could give an implementation of those interfaces to additional types.

 ```haskell
 module Main